Updated December 30, 2019

 Seeing Penguins in Antarctica

-I’ve been lucky to have had several wildlife encounters when traveling but my favorite wildlife viewing took place when I visited Antarctica on an expedition cruise a few years ago.
+I’ve been lucky to have had several wildlife encounters when traveling but my favorite wildlife tourism viewing took place when I visited Antarctica on an expedition cruise a few years ago.
 The White Continent has no shortage of amazing and diverse wildlife that I got to see up close, including seabirds, whales, seals, and penguins.
 While I enjoyed viewing all the wildlife, I was most charmed by my close encounters with penguins of various species (mostly Adélie, gentoo and chinstrap penguins).
 I saw large numbers of penguins swimming, walking around or just standing bracing themselves from the cold and wind.
 It was also incredible to see all the mother penguins feeding their little babies.

 There are rules that visitors to Antarctica are required to keep a safe distance from the penguins and not touch them at all but I was able to just stand there and let the penguins approach me or walk right by me.
 Penguins are not afraid of human visitors so they would happily and frequently waddle over.
 Even though I saw so many penguins every day, I never grew tired of seeing them – in fact they were one of the highlights of my trip to Antarctica.